pairing4good/tdd-pact/README.md

 ### Make the test go green

-- Add the following getter to `ToDo.java`
+- The failing contract test drives the provider to add the following getter to `ToDo.java`
 ```java
 public String getDescription() {
     return description;